-At June 30, 2015, the School had no concentration of credit risk as defined above.
+The School had no concentration of credit risk as of June 30, 2016, as defined above.

 4. OTHER INFORMATION

 A. Risk Management

 The School is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors and omissions; injuries to employees; or acts of God.
 The School purchases commercial insurance to cover these risks, including general and auto liability, property damage, and public officials liability.
 Settled claims resulting from these risks have not exceeded the commercial insurance coverage in any of the past three fiscal years.